htvekov/hasp-docs/docs/objects.md

 | txt      | string     | no       | ""      | *Read-only* The text of the selected item
 | rows     | int8       | no       | 3       | The number ow rows that are visible

+!!! note "Note"
-!> A roller does not use the `h` attribute to set its height but uses the `rows` attribute instead.
+    A roller does not use the `h` attribute to set its height but uses the `rows` attribute instead.

 To change the currently selected item, use the `val` attribute.
 To change the items in the list, use the `options` attribute.